static-frame/static-frame/doc/source/articles/serialize.md

 <!-- # Read and Write DataFrames Faster than Parquet with StaticFrame NPZ Serialization -->

-# Serialize DataFrames Two to Ten Times Faster than Parquet with StaticFrame NPZ
+# Serialize DataFrames Up to Ten Times Faster than Parquet with StaticFrame NPZ

 The Apache Parquet format provides an efficient binary representation of columnar table data, as seen with widespread use in Apache Hadoop and Spark, AWS Athena and Glue, and Pandas DataFrame serialization.
 While Parquet offers interoperability across many systems with performance superior to text formats (such as CSV or JSON), it is as much as ten times slower than NPZ, an alternative DataFrame serialization format introduced in StaticFrame [https://github.com/static-frame/static-frame].

 StaticFrame (an open-source DataFrame library of which I am an author) builds upon NumPy NPY and NPZ formats to offer this high-performance alternative to Parquet.
-The NPY format (a binary encoding of array data) and the NPZ format (zipped bundles of NPY files) were defined in the first NumPy Enhancement Proposal in 2007 [https://numpy.org/neps/nep-0001-npy-format.html].
+The NPY format (a binary encoding of array data) and the NPZ format (zipped bundles of NPY files) are defined in a NumPy Enhancement Proposal from 2007 [https://numpy.org/neps/nep-0001-npy-format.html].
 By extending the NPZ format with specialized JSON metadata, StaticFrame provides a complete DataFrame serialization format that supports all NumPy dtypes.

 <!-- As NPY is still the "default" binary representation of NumPy array data, underlying array data in StaticFrame NPZs are directly readable within NumPy. -->